 Code of silence

-Even if you suspect you have suffered a concussion, like a lot of athletes (as many as 40% according to a 2013 study ) you may be reluctant to self-report symptoms of a concussion because your parents, your coach, and the very culture of the contact or collision sport you are playing encourages you to remain silent in order to:
+Even if you suspect you have suffered a concussion, like a lot of athletes (as many as 40% according to a 2013 study or an astounding 78% of university athletes in a 2014 study ) you may be reluctant to self-report symptoms of a concussion because your parents, your coach, and the very culture of the contact or collision sport you are playing encourages you to remain silent in order to:

 - avoid being seen as weak or cowardly by your coach and/ or your parents or teammates;[1,9,11]